floorplancad/floorplancad.github.io/index.md

 Each drawing in the dataset consists of the following file formats:
 - svg file with annotation fields,
 - png image of the drawing,
-- json file of coco format
+- coco_vis folder of coco visualization

 ---